The best FREE photo editing suite! Fotor meets all your photo editing needs!

-Entering Fotor and Switching Between Edit, Collage, and Batch
+Entering Fotor and Switching Between Edit, Collage, Touch Up and Batch

-From the home menu, you can enter Fotor in the Edit, Collage, or Batch mode.
-Click on "Edit" to use powerful tools for every essential editing need, plus scenes, effects, borders, tilt-shift and more.
+From the home menu, you can enter Fotor in the Edit, Collage, Touch Up or Batch mode.
+Click on "Edit" to use powerful tools for every essential editing need, plus scenes, effects, borders, Focus and more.
 Click on "Collage" to mix, match and customize a photo collage.
-And “Batch” lets you quickly process dozens of photos to save you time and effort.
+Click on "Touch Up" to give your photos makeup and a makeover – regardless of picture quality.
+And "Batch" lets you quickly process dozens of photos to save you time and effort.

 Drag your photo in or click on the big icon in the center of your screen to select the photo you would like to edit.

-Click on "File" in the upper left-hand side of your workstation, choose "Open" from the menu and select an image file to upload into your workstation.
+From the “File" menu in the upper left-hand side of the screen, choose “Open" and select an image file to load into the viewer.

 Apply enhancements based on photo-capture conditions